HBRS-SDP/component-monitoring/README.md

                                                                       may be an unknown number of output copies - e.g. if the number of sensors changes dynamically)
-arguments:                                              [optional] -- An optional dictionary of arguments to the
+arguments:                                              [optional] -- A dictionary of arguments to the monitor
-                                                                      monitor mode (e.g. thresholds).
+                                                                      mode (e.g. thresholds).
 The arguments
                                                                       should be specified as name-value pairs
     name_n: value_n
 ```